shriyaMadan/Youtube-Dashboard/CONTRIBUTING.md

 **14.** Click on `Create Pull Request`.

-**15** Voila :exclamation: You have made a PR to the Youtube-Dashboard project :boom: .
+**15.** Voila :exclamation: You have made a PR to the Youtube-Dashboard project :boom: .
 Sit back patiently and relax while the project maintainers review your PR.
-Please understand at times the time can vary from a few hours to a few days
+Please understand that at times, the time can vary from a few hours to a few days.

 <p align="center"><img src="https://media.giphy.com/media/QC26L3oE3DEULQri7D/giphy.gif" width=45%></p>